willforde/script.module.codequick/docs/tutorial.rst

         # Filter source down to required section by giving the name and
         # attributes of the element containing the required data.
-        # It's a lot faster, to limit the parser to required section.
+        # It's a lot faster to limit the parser to required section.
         root_elem = resp.parse(u"ul", attrs={"id": "category_listing"})

         # Parse each category